Create and manage roles with Splunk Web

 power users roles do not automatically inherit administrator-level access to the instance.

-- For information about roles and how capabilities and permissions are inherited, see About configuring role-based user access.
+- For more information about roles and how they inherit capabilities and permissions, see About configuring role-based user access.

 - For information about granting management access to custom roles, see Add access controls to custom roles.